North Central News

 When to Apply to North Central College – Freshman and Transfer Students

-For transfer students, whether you are transferring from a two- or four-year institution, the application timeline for the fall semester is the same as it is for incoming freshmen.
+For a transfer applicant, whether you are transferring from a two- or four-year institution, the application timeline for the fall semester is the same as it is for incoming freshmen.
 Transfer applications to start in the spring semester are typically due in early December.

-Want more information on the admission timeline for North Central College?
+Want more information on the college application process and admission timeline for North Central College?
 Visit our admission web page.